Benefits of Continuing Education for Teachers

 Continuing your education will also make you more marketable as a teacher.
 You can add those credits and hours to your resume, whether you’re relocating or looking at a nearby district offering higher pay.

 For a teacher looking to make a change, continuing education can prove to be incredibly crucial.
-Moving into a different role — for example, administration — requires specific skills and knowledge bases that you can build by taking additional courses.
+Moving into a different role — for example, administration — requires specific skills and knowledge bases you can build by taking additional courses.

 When it’s time for you to enroll in new courses to continue your education, there are many opportunities to choose from.
 Each one will have benefits and drawbacks, and you should choose the one that works best for you.

-Within the areas you can find continuing education opportunities, there are different types of courses to take.
+Within the areas where you can find continuing education opportunities, there are different types of courses to take.
 Again, you will need to check with your state on what’s required for CEU credits, but some of the most common opportunities include:

 Are you looking for your first teaching job or a new opportunity in teaching?
 Job seekers everywhere are joining Joblist and discovering curated job openings that fit their skills, experience, and location preferences.
 By answering just a few questions, you can start building a customized list of job opportunities.
 Get started with Joblist today!